-Our Board of Directors currently consists of the following five directors: Alan Gardner, Claire Gulmi, Robert Hensley, Lawrence Van Horn and Timothy Wallace, each for a one-year term.
-Our Board has affirmatively determined that each of Alan Gardner, Claire Gulmi, Robert Hensley, and Lawrence Van Horn is an "independent director" as defined under the listing rules of the NYSE, Rule 10A-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the Company's Corporate Governance Guidelines.
+Our Board of Directors currently consists of the following six directors: Cathrine Cotman, David Dupuy, Alan Gardner, Claire Gulmi, Robert Hensley, Lawrence Van Horn, each for a term expiring at the 2023 annual meeting.
+Our Board has affirmatively determined that each of Cathrine Cotman, Alan Gardner, Claire Gulmi, Robert Hensley, and Lawrence Van Horn is an "independent director" as defined under the listing rules of the NYSE, Rule 10A-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the Company's Corporate Governance Guidelines.

-The Board considered the relationships between our directors and the Company when determining each director's status as an "independent director" under the listing rules of the NYSE, Rule 10A-3 of the Exchange Act and the Company's Corporate Governance Guidelines, including the relationships listed below under "Certain Relationships and Related Party Transactions."
-The Board determined that these relationships did not affect any director's status as an "independent director."
+The Board considered the relationships between our directors and the Company when determining each such person's status as an "independent director" under the listing rules of the NYSE, Rule 10A-3 of the Exchange Act and the Company's Corporate Governance Guidelines, including the relationships listed below under "Certain Relationships and Related Party Transactions."
+The Board determined that these relationships did not affect such person's status as an "independent director."
 Furthermore, we are not aware of any family relationships between any director, executive officer or person nominated to become a director or executive officer.